JessicaRodriguesFelix/wine-lovers/README.md

 ![image](https://github.com/JessicaRodriguesFelix/wine-lovers/assets/40796998/60bf6fbc-ad5f-4c56-9c87-84da70cd573f)

+## Wines Endpoint:

+The wines endpoint is available in the API and can be used to retrieve information about wines stored in the MongoDB database.
+Specifically, the endpoint supports two operations:

+**GET /wines**: Retrieves a list of all the wines stored in the database.
+**GET /wines/{id}**: Retrieves information about a specific wine stored in the database, identified by its imdbId.

+## Reviews Endpoint:
+The reviews endpoint is available in the API and can be used to save user comments regarding specific entries in the database.
+Specifically, the endpoint supports one operation:

+**POST /reviews**: Saves a new review to the database for the wine with the given imdbId.

 ## CI/CD Pipeline and Deployment

 In this repository, I am using GitHub Actions to implement a continuous integration and continuous delivery (CI/CD) pipeline for my application.